Troubleshoot Tracking – What to do when there is no traffic?

 Conclusion

-By adjusting permissions or adjusting security settings, you can resolve most Bursts’ tracking issues.
+By configuring your caching plugins correctly, adjusting permissions or adjusting security settings, you can resolve most Bursts’ tracking issues.
 If problems persist, inspect REST-API settings and consult with your hosting provider.
 Remember to always keep ‘burst’ and ‘timeme’ excluded from JS cache in other plugins for smooth operation.
 Is your issue error still not resolved after following these steps?
 Open a support thread on the WordPress forums.